TSGPL/Non-Euler-Calculator/README.md

-# Non-Euler-Calculator
+# Welcome to Non-Euler-Calculator!
-A calculator that doesn't use "E" for big numbers, It's also accurate to up to 0.0001
+The calculator that doesn't use "E" for big numbers, and that's also accurate to up to 0.0001